TanJunHong/CZ4010-Project/README.md

 #### Password History

-To aid users in choosing a password, we decided to store up to 10 generated passwords.
+To aid users in choosing a password, we decided to display up to 10 generated passwords.
 This way, users can view and choose the desired password.
 Moreover, should a user forgets to save the newly generated password, he can still retrieve it easily.
-The list of passwords automatically refreshes upon hitting more than 10 stored passwords.
+The list of passwords automatically removes the oldest password upon hitting more than 10 stored passwords.

 ### Security